-The methods that are tested most so far are the following: Hidden blood in the stool and telescopic examination with a thin, flexible sigmoidoscope in the lower part of the colon.
-The aim is now to find out which functions best in a future screening programme.
+The methods that are tested most so far are the following: Hidden blood in the stool and endoscopic examination with a thin, flexible sigmoidoscope in the lower part of the colon.
+Both methods are useful, but it is not clear which is best in a screening programme.
+The aim is now to find out which works best about reducing the incidence and mortality of colorectal cancer.

-Those invited to participate in the pilot project will randomly be chosen for one or the other method.
+Those invited to participate in the pilot project were randomly chosen for one or the other method.
 It is not possible to enrol or choose the screening method yourself, but participation is of course voluntary.